-In all scenarios, when the TTL on the document is reached, all NSA holding a copy will purge it from the network.
-This will guarantee that the etwork will eventually return to an accurate state.
-In the case where the NSA knows a document should be deleted, it can perform an updated on the document, issuing a new version with expires time set to a short period in the future.
-This update will propagate through the and expire the document at the specified time instead of the original time,
+In all scenarios, when the TTL on the document is reached, all NSAs holding a copy will purge it from their local DS instance.
+This will guarantee that the Network will eventually return to an accurate state.
+In the case where the NSA knows a document should be deleted, it can perform an update on the document, issuing a new version with the expires time set to a short period in the future.
+This update will propagate through the GDS and expire the document at the specified time instead of the original time,

-An NSA MUST provide expires time with each document published.
+An NSA MUST provide an expires time with each document published.

 Enforcement of expires time MUST be based off of a network-synchronized clock.